mongodb/specifications/source/compression/OP_COMPRESSED.rst

 supported, adding support for configuring that library (if any is needed) should be handled on a case by case basis.

+More recently, the MongoDB server added Zstandard (zstd) support for another modern alternative to zlib.

 Backwards Compatibility
 =======================